-The green waste bin for mainland residents provides for removal of tree prunings, grass clippings, leaves and other organic material.
-Residents and businesses can opt to have multiple green waste bins at their properties.
+The green waste bin for mainland residents provides for removal of tree prunings, grass clippings, leaves and other organic material from gardens.
+Residents and businesses can choose to have multiple green waste bins at their properties.

-Redlands Coast residents have access to eight recycling and waste centres located at Birkdale and Redland Bay on the mainland, and on each of the six islands - Coochiemudlo Island, Karragarra Island, Lamb Island, Macleay Island, North Stradbroke Island and Russell Island.
-The recycling and waste centres on the mainland and at North Stradbroke, Russell and Macleay Islands operate seven days a week, 363 days a year.
-Open hours for the island centres are set according to community needs.
-A resource recovery centre, RecycleWorld, operates out of the Redland Bay Recycling and Waste Centre and is open at reduced hours each week.
+Redlands Coast residents have access to eight Recycling and Waste Centres located at Birkdale and Redland Bay on the mainland, and on each of the six islands.
+The Recycling and Waste Centres on the mainland and at North Stradbroke, Russell and Macleay Islands operate seven days a week, 363 days a year.
+RecycleWorld, located at Redland Bay Recycling and Waste Centre, operates as a point of sale for goods recovered from the mainland recycling and waste centres.

-All Redlands Coast recycling and waste centres receive residential waste.
+All Redlands Coast Recycling and Waste Centres receive residential waste.
 Two mainland and four island sites receive limited types and volumes of commercial waste, which makes up less than five per cent of all waste and recyclables collected or received by Council.
 Redland City Council does not operate any landfills.
-Our landfill waste is transported to an external disposal facility at Staplyton, on the northern end of the Gold Coast City local government area.
+Our landfill waste is transported to an external disposal facility at Staplyton, on the northern end of the Gold Coast local government area.

-A bulky item collection service, by appointment, services an eligible section of the community across the city who are unable to visit a recycling and waste centre.
+A bulky item collection service, by appointment, services an eligible section of the community across the city who are unable to visit a Recycling and Waste Centre.

-2 Objectives
+2. Objectives

-The objectives of City Waste is the efficient and sustainable operation and management of Council's recycling and waste centres together with the management of Council's waste collection and recycling contracts.
+The objectives of City Waste is the efficient and sustainable operation and management of Council's Recycling and Waste Centres together with the management of Council's waste collection and recycling contracts.
 City Waste also seeks to minimise the impacts of waste generation and loss of valuable resources through behaviour change campaigns and initiatives.

-3 Key principles of a commercial business unit
+3. Key principles of a commercial business unit